rveen/ogdl/README.md

     ip: 192.168.1.1, timeout: 20

 If the timeout parameter were not present, then the default value (60) will be assigned to 'to'.
-The default value is optional, and can be omitted.
+The default value is optional, and can thus be omitted.